tonyskidmore/cookiecutter-terraform/README.md

 ## Overview

 A [cookiecutter](https://github.com/cookiecutter/cookiecutter) Terraform template for Azure modules or projects.
 This is a templated content to instantiate new Azure Terraform content and saves having to go through constructing boilerplate content for new projects.

+> This is opinionated and in fairly early stages of development

 ## Usage